 Why are launches so important?

 It is an excuse to get a bunch of coverage.
 Streamers, the press, even people on your social media are more likely to react and cover you when you say it is your launch.
+Also Steam does give you extra visibility during your launch.
+So use it carefully.

-The rise of digital distribution and Games as a Service and free to play games have implanted in shoppers’ minds that games should be updated after the launch.
+The rise of digital distribution and Games as a Service and free to play games have implanted in shoppers’ minds the idea that games should be updated after the launch.
 The thinking that a game is “done” is a relic from the physical retail times.

 Here are some additional resources to help you with this